International Day Against Drug Abuse and Illicit Trafficking

 puts the value of the illegal drug trade at US$322 billion a year.

 Campaigns, rallies, poster designing and many other programs are conducted.
 People of different countries celebrate the day together.
-As drug use increases, the day becomes more important.

 ‘Health for Justice.
 Justice for Health’, the theme for International Day against Drug Abuse and Illicit Trafficking 2019, highlights that “justice and health are two sides of the same coin when it comes to addressing drug problems.”

 "Support.
 Don't punish." campaign

 Since 2013, a campaign called "Support.
 Don't punish" has been associated with the 26 June.
 Coordinated by the International Drug Policy Consortium, it demands that approaches to drug policy be focused on health, human rights, and the end of the criminalization of people who use drugs.